|Image source: Wikimedia Commons (this image is in the public domain)

 List of Terms and Concepts You Should Know:

-- Fair Use (when it can be used?); what is Portion Limitations
+- Fair Use (when it can be used?)

-- Jammie Thomas-Rasset's case who illegally downloading 24 songs.
-Read the follow up to the story of Capitol v.
+- Jammie Thomas-Rasset's case, who illegally downloaded 24 songs.
+Read the follow-up to the story of Capitol v.
 Thomas on Wikipedia.

 Creative Commons licenses make it easy for people to share their works which are otherwise protected by copyright law.
 This provides terrific opportunities for teachers and students!
 It's what you might say is a happy middle ground between All Rights Reserved and the public domain.